alanng10/class-lang/Doc/Avalon/a.md

 Avalon is Class Library list for C#.
 Avalon has infra classes and effect element classes for C#.
 Avalon is used as System modules for Class.
-Class modules use interfaces declared in Avalon modules refer binaries to get, set or call Avalon classes.
+Class modules use interfaces declared in Avalon modules refer binaries to use Avalon classes.

 Avalon classes member variables are not in abstract.